-The EU's new framework regulation 2015/2283 on Novel Food became applicable on January 1, 2018.
-It defines novel food as food that has not been consumed to a significant degree in the EU before May 15, 1997 AND falling within at least one of the categories listed in Article 3 of the regulation (e.g. cranberry extract powder).
+The updated Regulation 2015/2283 on Novel Food defines novel food as food that has not been consumed to a significant degree in the EU before May 15, 1997 AND falling within at least one of the categories listed in Article 3 of the regulation (e.g. cranberry extract powder).
 It can be a newly developed, innovative food resulting from new production techniques (e.g. nanotechnology) as well as a traditional - but unknown to EU consumers - food from a non-EU country (e.g. noni juice).
-The Novel Food regulation does not apply to GMO's, additives, enzymes, flavorings and extraction solvents.
+The Novel Food regulation does not apply to GMOs, additives, enzymes, flavorings and extraction solvents.
 A guidance document on "human consumption to a significant degree" is available on the European Commission's website.